 Bilateral Economic Relations

-At least until a democratically elected government resumes office, Guinea-Bissau is ineligible for preferential trade benefits under the African Growth and Opportunity Act.
+Guinea-Bissau is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 U.S. exports to Guinea-Bissau include agricultural products and machinery.
-The top import to the U.S. from Guinea-Bissau is diamonds.
 The United States has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Guinea-Bissau is a member.

 Guinea-Bissau's Membership in International Organizations

 Guinea-Bissau and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 Although Guinea-Bissau has a mission to the United Nations in New York, it currently does not have an embassy in, or diplomatic accreditation to, Washington DC.

 More information about Guinea-Bissau is available from the Department of State and other sources, some of which are listed here:

 Department of State Guinea-Bissau Page